 The main attraction of the mountain used to be the old casino, which has been twice abandoned and left as derelict.
-At the time of our visit (November 2017) the place was cordoned off for entry and crawling with construction workers.
-Apparently it is due be turned into a swanky new Bokor mountain hotel.
-It was a shame that we arrived too late to roam around the derelict building as apparently it used to have a haunted atmosphere.
+At the time of our visit (November 2017), the place was cordoned off for entry and crawling with construction workers.
+Apparently, it is due to be turned into a swanky new Bokor mountain hotel.
+It was a shame that we arrived too late to roam around the derelict building as it used to have a haunted atmosphere.
 However, there are still some stunning views over the coast.

 Other sights of Bokor National Park are the Wat Samprov Pram temple, also with stunning views over the coast and out to Pho Quoc island in Vietnamese territory.
-Also, Popokvil waterfall is apparently a sight to behold particularly after the rainy season, when the falls are at their strongest and the mists swirl around (Popokvil literally means “swirling mists!).
-We probably visited too long after the end of the rainy season ended as there were no swirling mists to be seen, but nevertheless the waterfalls are still an impressive sight.
+Also, the Popokvil waterfall is apparently a sight to behold particularly after the rainy season, when the falls are at their strongest and the mists swirl around (Popokvil literally means “swirling mists!).
+We probably visited too long after the end of the rainy season ended as there were no swirling mists to be seen, but nevertheless, the waterfalls are still an impressive sight.

 Eating and drinking

 There is a new Bokor resort development up the mountain – the Thansur Bokor Highland Resort – offering a hotel on Bokor mountain and restaurants.
 From what we could see, a shopping mall was also under development.
 However, the place is such a ghastly, pseudo-modern architectural eyesore that we literally could not bring ourselves to enter.
 There is another canteen-style restaurant at Popokvil if you really get hungry.
 However, we can recommend taking your own picnic and eating it outside in the garden of the Popokvil canteen restaurant.
 Here, you can use the tables and chairs free of charge.